 As the gateway for the annual Burning Man festival, Reno has embraced burner culture year-round around town – from massive art pieces to fiery community gatherings, to the friendliest hospitality.
 You better believe downtown Reno is getting artsier by the minute…

-The Playa Art Park, located in the heart of downtown Reno, opened in November of 2017 and features artwork previously displayed on the playa.
-From there, make your way down to City Plaza for a photo-op with the BELIEVE sign and the famous Space Whale.
+Make your way down to City Plaza, along the Truckee River, for a photo-op with the BELIEVE sign and the famous Space Whale.
 The Space Whale is a monumental stained glass and steel sculpture of two humpback whales – mother and calf.
 There are Burning Man pieces all over Reno, check out this article for Must See Artwork Located Beyond the Playa and follow along Art Spot’s Playa Art Trail.

 Have you wondered where the art for Burning Man was created and who creates it?
 Answer: Sparks, NV and YOU.
 That’s right, you could be one of the people who has a hand in creating the massive art pieces showcased at Burning Man.
 The Generator is an inclusive art space, maker space and community space for anyone who wants to make art and be part of a creative community.
 Attend a workshop and learn fun new skills in welding, painting, leatherwork, or sign up for an aerial silks class.
 The Space Whale now located in Reno’s City Plaza?
 That was made at The Generator in 2016!